ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

  - this is to minimize needlessly writing negligible parameter changes and triggering unnecessary estimator bias resets
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:unstable_and_slow_noise_handling
 ### Keyword
 increase
 ### Note
+The offset for which parameters are updated with the new gyro data from sensors is increased from 0.001 to 0.01.

 ## Commit #837
 ### Hash